Rigging (material handling): Procedures

 In order to rig, standard steps are followed, to ensure safety and efficiency:

 Planning

 First, determine the mass, dimensions and center of gravity of the load.
 This information and the load environment determine the needed lifting gear.

 Inspection

 The rigger checks slings, hooks, shackles, and lifting appliances for wear, damage, or expiry of certification.

 Rigging

 Rig lifting gear properly loads anchor points utilizing proper rigging methods such as vertical, basket, or choker hitches.

 Communication

 All members present are notified via hand signals or radio communication before initiating the lift.

 Lift

 The load is lifted slowly and gradually while balancing and stabilizing.
 Taglines control load movement.

 Inspection

 Once the load is in place, the rigging gets removed, and gear is checked prior to storage.

+Rigging Costs: Key Factors That Influence Pricing and Project Planning

+Rigging projects involve precise planning to lift, position, or remove heavy industrial equipment safely.
+The total rigging cost depends on several factors, including the weight and dimensions of the machine, the type of lift required, the access challenges inside the facility, and the equipment needed—such as forklifts, cranes, skates, or custom rigging gear.
+Proper preparation also plays a major role: confirming floor capacities, measuring travel paths, identifying obstructions, securing power or utilities, and coordinating labour all influence both the price and the timeline.
+This guide outlines how rigging costs are calculated and the preparation steps needed to complete a safe and efficient lift.

 Safety

 Safety is a top priority whilst rigging, given the typically heavy loads.
 Dropped loads, equipment failure, and pinch trauma are all potential risks.
 Safety measures include: